contactanjani/mv/README.md

 the other sender is updated with data once api call returns with Data.
 If both of them cancel, resource is downloaded
  and cached.

--Cache capacity
-1.cache count can be changed in configuration.h file in the library.
-2. LRU policy is maintainted.
-Whenever resource is fetched from cache, the resource is added to start of list.
-Upon capacity breach, the elements at the end of the list are evicted.

 -Network Manager
 1.data(contents url ) used for image download, because calling simple image download is light weight that way.
 2.api call is made with nsurlsession however.